-Unless you manage to smuggle Gok Wan into your suitcase before you board or you have Trinny and Susannah on speed dial, you need to plan your own personal cruise collection well before you set off on your cruise and when it comes to cruising and clothing, deciding where to go can seem like the easy part!
+Unless you manage to smuggle Gok Wan into your suitcase before you board, you need to plan your own personal cruise collection well before you set off on your cruise and when it comes to cruising and clothing, deciding where to go can seem like the easy part!

 The real test is working out what all the different dress codes mean and how that relates to the clothes that are hanging in your wardrobe or screaming ‘buy me’ from the shop windows on the high street.